-Organizing our received humanities materials as if they were simply informational depositories, computer markup as currently imagined handicaps or even baffles altogether our moves to engage with the well-known dynamic functions of textual works.
+Organizing our received humanities materials as if they were simply informational depositories, computer markup as currently imagined handicaps or even baffles altogether our moves to engage with the well-known dynamic functions of textual works. ((Jerome McGann, A New Republics of Letters: Memory and Scholarship in the Age of Digital Reproduction (Cambridge, MA: Harvard University Press, 2014), pp. 107-108.))

 This sentence from Jerome McGann’s challenging new book on digitization and the humanities (part of a chapter on TEI called “Marking Texts in Many Directions,” originally published in 2004) rang out to me with a clarity derived from its relevance to my own present struggles and projects.
 The question for a small project like ours, “to mark up or not to mark up in XML-TEI?” is an acutely anxious one.
 The labor involved is considerable, the delays and headaches numerous.
 The payoff is theoretical and long term.
 But the risk of not doing so is oblivion.
 Texts stuck in html will eventually be marginalized, forgotten, unused, like 1989’s websites.
 TEI promises pain now, but with a chance of the closest thing the digital world has to immortality.
 It holds out the possibility of re-use, of a dynamic and interactive future.